Weight loss and alcohol

 16 - 17 hours |

-The sensitivity to alcohol increases with increasing age, among other things due to changes in metabolism.
-Because women generally weigh less and have less water per kilogram of body weight than men, on average a woman gets more intoxicated if she drinks the same amount of alcohol as a man.
-It varies how long the alcohol remains in the body of different people, but a rule of thumb is that you burn 0.1 gram of alcohol per kilogram of body weight per hour.
-Burning cannot be accelerated by saunas, exercise or the like.
+Sensitivity to alcohol increases with age, partly due to changes in metabolism.
+Since women generally weigh less and have less water per kilogram of body weight than men, a woman will on average become more intoxicated if she drinks the same amount of alcohol as a man.
+The length of time alcohol stays in the body varies from person to person, but a rule of thumb is that you burn 0.1 grams of alcohol per kilogram of body weight per hour.
+The burn cannot be accelerated by sauna bathing, exercise or the like.